UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/08/index.md

 You can run `ncat -h` to see a list of other available parameters for this command.
 :::

 3. Modify the way the server on the Pico deals with connections.
 Send a message through Wi-Fi to your computer whenever a button is pressed.
-It's better to use UDP for this.
-(Why?) (**2p**)
+Use UDP instead of TCP. (**2p**)

 :::tip
 You can transform a string slice to bytes using `as_bytes()`.
 :::

 4. Modify the server so that you can *also* send commands from your computer to turn an LED on and off. (**1p**)

+- `led:on` - command for turning on the LED
+- `led:off` - command for turning off the LED
+- `led:toggle` - command for toggling the LED

 :::tip
 Use *select* to await multiple futures (wait for button press and read from socket).
 Refer to Lab 5.